 Swarm mode CA

-you uninstall UCP the nodes in the cluster will not be able to communicate at all.
-To fix this,
+in the swarm won’t be able to communicate at all.
+To fix this, either reinstall

 docker swarm leave --force on every node.